UniversalDependencies/UD_Finnish-TDT/README.txt

 # Summary

-UD_Finnish is based on the Turku Dependency Treebank (TDT), a broad-coverage dependency treebank of general Finnish.
-The treebank covers numerous genres.
+UD_Finnish is based on the Turku Dependency Treebank (TDT), a broad-coverage dependency treebank of general Finnish covering numerous genres.
 The conversion to UD was followed by extensive manual checks and corrections, and the treebank closely adheres to the UD guidelines.

+# Introduction

+The treebank contains texts from Wikipedia articles, Wikinews articles, University online news, Blog entries, Student magazine articles, Grammar examples, Europarl speeches, JRC-Acquis legislation, Financial news, and Fiction sourced from 674 individual documents.
+The original annotation of the treebank was in Stanford Dependencies, including secondary dependencies, and fully manually checked morphological annotation.
+The treebank is also accompanied by a PropBank annotation (http://turkunlp.github.io/Finnish_PropBank/) and a dependency parser pipeline substantially outperforming the baseline UDPipe model (http://turkunlp.github.io/Finnish-dep-parser/).

 # Acknowledgments

+The team behind the Turku Dependency Treebank: Katri Haverinen, Jenna Kanerva (Nyblom), Timo Viljanen, Veronika Laippala, Samuel Kohonen, Anna Missilä, Stina Ojala, Filip Ginter.

 We are grateful for the funding received from: